Despite being considered a rare cancer, around 35,000 new cases of multiple myeloma are still diagnosed per year in the U.S. alone.

 While some grants are generalized and open to applicants with all cancer types, others are specific to multiple myeloma.
 The best place to search for financial grants you may qualify for is online and through your local nonprofit organizations.

 When looking online, try searching for “multiple myeloma financial grants” and the more general but still applicable “cancer financial grants”.
 The best part about cancer financial grants is that they are free money and don’t come with strings attached.

 Although it can be time-consuming to locate grants, the time invested can pay for itself.
 Regarding financial grants, the most challenging part is locating an organization with funding available.
-Don’t be discouraged–persistence is key and resources are out there.
+Don’t be discouraged–persistence is key and financial assistance for multiple myeloma patients is out there.